anhhaibkhn/ocr-opencv-python-tutorials/README.md

 # ocr-opencv-python-tutorials
-Summarizing my self-learned tutorials in the topic of building OCR applications.
+Summarizing my self-learned tutorials in the topic of building OCR python applications.

 This repo includes the following tutorials: